 The trial.
 Te whakawātanga.

-.
+Usually, the trial will be held in the District Court and will be held in front of a jury.
 The trial may take several days, or longer depending on how complicated it is, including the number of witnesses.

-There are a number of videos here to introduce you to the courtroom, the people you'll meet and what it's like to give evidence
+There are a number of videos here to introduce you to the courtroom, the people you'll meet and what it's like to give evidence.

 It was very formal.
 I wasn't expecting it to be so formal.